There’s a reason why your collection doesn’t have wireless sensors for environmental monitoring

 Adding wiring to a building, especially a historic building, is difficult if not impossible.
 Even when it is possible and somewhat simple it is expensive and means that your sensing devices need to be fixed to a single location.
 Not a great answer.
 The alternative is to run sensors on battery power alone, but in our experience WiFi consumes a lot of power meaning devices either have to be larger to contain more battery capacity, or the batteries have to be changed frequently.

 Some of the existing collection measurement solutions on the market are incredibly expensive!
 The sensors themselves may not be expensive, but when you factor in the software to manage the data (often priced by retention time, number of users, or feature tiers), additional WiFi access points, installation, and all the other ancillary costs it quickly gets expensive.
-This up front expense has to be shouldered before any gains can be had.
+This upfront expense has to be shouldered before any gains can be had.
+If you want an estimate for how much your current systems are costing you, try out our cost calculator.

 Our IT team is overburdened.